MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/auditing/advanced-security-audit-policy-settings.md

 # Advanced security audit policy settings

-This reference for IT professionals provides information about the advanced audit policy settings that are available in Windows and the audit events that they generate.
+This reference for IT professionals provides information about:
+- The advanced audit policy settings available in Windows
+- The audit events that these settings generate.

 The security audit policy settings under **Security Settings\\Advanced Audit Policy Configuration** can help your organization audit compliance with important business-related and security-related rules by tracking precisely defined activities, such as: